 On the first floor, called the "Innovation Floor," the events that turned Israel into a "start-up nation" will be presented.
-On the level of the future, visitors will be exposed by advanced VR technology to the future development of the State of Israel.
+On the next floor, visitors will be exposed to advanced VR technology for the future development of the State of Israel.
 The floor structure simulates a time capsule.

 "The center will present for the first time under one roof the incredible story of Israel as the nation of innovation," the center said.
 "Along the four floors, 100 will show the events that have made Israel a start-up nation."

-In the past, Shimon Peres referred to the question of legalization, but evaded a little by giving an unequivocal answer (Watch here).
+The late Shimon Peres referred to the question of legalization in the past, but evaded a bit of an unequivocal answer (Watch here).